 We also learnt how to treat waste as well as enjoying a field trip to a recycling separation plant in Luton.

 Whilst studying here at Cranfield, we are both looking forward to the possibility of being able to organise some research on board the Facility for Airborne Atmospheric Measurements (FAAM) plane and potentially go for a flight to see how it collects information.

 FAAM is a world-class research facility dedicated to the advancement of atmospheric science.

-Written by: Benedict Buetsen Hoorkwap, Ehizuelen Franklin Imafidon, Mohammad Shehu Sambo, Abdulhamid Adamu & Tobechi Michael Nri
+Benedict Buetsen Hoorkwap, Ehizuelen Franklin Imafidon, Mohammad Shehu Sambo, Abdulhamid Adamu & Tobechi Michael Nri

 SangHo (Henry) Han is a strategic planning manager at Air Premia in South Korea.
 He graduated from Cranfield University with an MSc in Air Transport Management in 2018.
 Here, Henry talks about his passion for ...

 After a year of working in the water, sanitation, and hygiene sector, I started to look for opportunities to further my knowledge about water resources.
 Researching water organisations on LinkedIn led me to find ...

 Hear from Harrison Jnr Ilodiwe, Executive Logistics and Supply Chain Management MSc, on his student experience at Cranfield.
 Why did you choose to study the Executive Logistics and Supply Chain Management MSc at Cranfield ...